afbarnard/tsufvml/README.md

     tsufvml_decision_tree <path>/<to>/feature_vector_data.svmlight > report.yaml

-Note that, depending on where Tsufvml was installed and the contents of your `$PATH`, you may need to specify the path to `tsufvml_decision_tree` to invoke it, i.e., `<prefix>/bin/tsufvml_decision_tree`.
+Note that, depending on where Tsufvml was installed and the contents of your `PATH`, you may need to specify the path to `tsufvml_decision_tree` to invoke it, i.e., `<prefix>/bin/tsufvml_decision_tree`.
 For system-wide installs, the prefix is usually `/usr` or `/usr/local`, for user-wide it is `~/.local`, and for workspaces it is `.` (the current directory).
-Activating a workspace sets up your `$PATH`, so you shouldn't have to worry about this when using a workspace.
+Activating a workspace sets up your `PATH`, so you shouldn't have to worry about this when using a workspace.

 If you have either of the `pydot` or `graphviz` Python packages